ABOUT BILLY DAVIS

-Davis met then teenage Jimi Hendrix in 1959 in Seattle while on tour with The Midnighters, soon becoming mentor to the future legend and teaching him what he knew about guitar.
-Also in 1959, Davis met B.B.
+Davis met the teenaged Jimi Hendrix in 1959, in Seattle while on tour with The Midnighters, becoming mentor to the future legend, teaching him what he knew about guitar.
+Also in 1959, Davis met Mr. B.B.
 King, one of his own personal heroes, and they became friends for life.
-Davis was to meet and become friends with many more music legends, including Elvis Presley.
+Davis was to meet and become friends with many music legends.
+He is currently working on a project to showcase a vast personal photograph collection, and the many fascinating stories that go with it, about his life and the people he has known.

 After The Midnighters, Davis made his way to New York and became a sought-after studio musician.
-He played with Jackie Wilson and Martha Reeves and the Vandellas, among others, on stage and in studio.
-He played lead guitar on Jackie Wilson's recording of 'Higher and Higher'.
+He played with Jackie Wilson, Martha Reeves and the Vandellas, among others, on stage and in studio.
+He played lead guitar on Wilson’s recording of ‘Higher and Higher’, and he and his boyhood friend toured together.